Hckmar9/hckmar9/README.md

 ### Relationships 🎈
 I've learned that how you feel around someone can sometimes tell you a lot about them.
 I would encourage people to have healthy and good working relationships to work with best attitude and making his job a safe place to be.

-📫  Additionally, my work calendar is not always up to date, but if you need me, just ask and we find the best spot to talk about.
+📫  Additionally, my work calendar is not always up to date, but if you need me, just ask and we find the best spot to talk.